Domenico Capranica: Legacy

+Pastor himself says that of all the cardinals of the Renaissance Age none but Niccolò Albergati, Cesarini, and Juan Carvajal can be compared with him.

-He is now best known as the founder of the Almo Collegio Capranica, which he opened in his own palace (the oldest Roman monument of the early Renaissance) for thirty-one poor scholars, sixteen in theology and the liberal arts, and fifteen in canon law.
+Capranica is now best known as the founder of the Almo Collegio Capranica, which he opened in his own palace (the oldest Roman monument of the early Renaissance) for thirty-one poor scholars, sixteen in theology and the liberal arts, and fifteen in canon law.
 Its constitutions, drawn up by himself, are praised as a model of their kind.
 The college itself is the oldest of the Roman colleges and therefore rejoices in the peculiar title of "Almo Collegio".
 His manuscript library passed to the college.
 In 1460 his brother Cardinal Angelo Capranica erected nearby a special building for the college.

-Cardinal Capranica left all his property to ecclesiastical uses, saying: "The Church gave it to me; I give it back, for I am not its master, but its steward.
-I should indeed have reaped but little profit from the nights spent in studying ecclesiastical discipline if I were to leave to my relatives the goods of the Church which belong to the poor") The cardinal died a few weeks before Pope Callixtus.
-At his death the Milanese ambassador wrote home that "the wisest, the most perfect, the most learned, and the holiest prelate whom the Church has in our days possessed is gone from us".
-He added that the cardinal was universally considered as the next pope.
-Pastor himself says that of all the cardinals of the Renaissance Age none but Niccolò Albergati, Cesarini, and Juan Carvajal can be compared with him.
-He lies buried in a chapel at Santa Maria sopra Minerva in Rome, near St. Catherine of Siena.

 He supposedly wrote an opusculum known as "The Art of Dying Well" (1487).
-He is said by Mansi to have written a history of that council, never printed.
+He is said by Mansi to have written a history of the council of Basel, never printed.
 The cardinal actually compiled a systematic collection of Basel's documents, which is found only in manuscript form.